starless-sky-protocol/starless-sky-network/README.md

 - Keys and values are never stored directly in the network storage;
 - Fast and instant content delivery network - no network authenticity required;
 - Easy implementation and use.
+- It is naturally impossible to spoof information.

 ## Documentation